-The Council on Linkages Between Academia and Public Health Practice (Council on Linkages) is a collaborative of 22 national organizations focused on improving public health education and training, practice, and research.
+The Council on Linkages Between Academia and Public Health Practice (Council on Linkages) is a collaborative of 24 national organizations focused on improving public health education and training, practice, and research.
 Established in 1992 to implement the recommendations of the Public Health Faculty/Agency Forum, the Council on Linkages works to further academic/practice collaboration to ensure a well-trained, competent workforce and the development and use of a strong evidence base for public health practice.
-The Council on Linkages is funded by the Centers for Disease Control and Prevention.
 Staff support is provided by the Public Health Foundation.

-To improve public health practice, education, and research by fostering, coordinating, and monitoring links among academia and the public health and healthcare community; developing and advancing innovative strategies to build and strengthen public health infrastructure; and creating a process for continuing public health education throughout one’s career.
+To improve the performance of individuals and organizations within public health by fostering, coordinating, and monitoring collaboration among the academic, public health practice, and healthcare communities; promoting public health education and training for health professionals throughout their careers; and developing and advancing innovative strategies to build and strengthen public health infrastructure.

 Work of the Council on Linkages is guided by its Strategic Directions, 2016-2020.
 The Strategic Directions detail the Council on Linkages’ objectives, as well as the strategies and tactics that may be pursued to achieve these objectives.
 The Strategic Directions were adopted in August 2016.

 The Council on Linkages is engaged in a variety of public health workforce development activities.
-Current initiatives focus on:
+Initiatives focus on:

 History and Accomplishments